 The course is intended for those wishing to begin a new field of study at the graduate level or wishing to add a second field.
 It can also serve as a preparation for careers in the arts, libraries, journalism, diplomacy, law, government service, non-governmental organisations, or secondary school education.

-In the final examination, there is a three-hour written paper in the textual component of the course.
+At the end of the first year of the course there is a written examination of your ability to translate prepared texts in Sanskrit and of your knowledge of Sanskrit grammar.
+In the second year, there is a timed examination in the textual component of the course.
 This paper has two halves, one for translation of portions of texts that you have read during the course, and the other for translation from comparable sources in Sanskrit that you have not read before in a class.
-There are also two three-hour written papers on the history of classical Indian religion, with the subject matter divided more or less chronologically.
+There are also two timed examinations on the history of classical Indian religion, with the subject matter divided more or less chronologically.
 In these papers you will write essays in response to questions posed on topics covered by your tutorials.

-There will also be a take-home paper due at the end of Trinity term.
+There will also be a take-home paper due at the end of Trinity term in Year 2.
 You will be given a question based on your chosen areas and thesis topics that requires you to demonstrate a critical appreciation of different methods of studying Indian religious texts.

-In addition to the three written examinations and take-home paper mentioned above, you will either have to sit for a fourth written three-hour paper, on approaches to the study of Indian religion, or write a thesis of up to 25,000 words.
+In addition to the three timed examinations and the take-home paper mentioned above, you will either have to sit for a fourth timed examination, on approaches to the study of Indian religion, or to write a thesis.
 In practice most students choose the latter option.
 It is usual to write the thesis mostly during the vacations, and it has to be handed in at the beginning of the final term.
 Tutors will discuss the choice of topic with you and supply a bibliography, and may criticise a first draft, but the final version of the thesis is entirely your own work.
 If you are subsequently admitted for a research degree, a successful MPhil thesis may form the basis of your doctoral dissertation.